cartesi/docs/docs/descartes/how.md

 To make this description more concrete, here are but a few examples of computations that can be performed inside a Cartesi Machine:
 - Checking who won a match of chess or another complex game involving two players who wrote their moves into input drives;
-- Verify that someone has successfully solved a puzzle, a major optimization problem or some artificial intelligence task;
+- Verifying that someone has successfully solved a puzzle, a major optimization problem or some artificial intelligence task;
-- Calculate the hash of a certain input using some costly algorithm, such as scrypt;
+- Calculating the hash of a certain input using some costly algorithm, such as scrypt;
-- Verify a cryptographic signature using some algorithm not yet implemented on the blockchain;
+- Verifying a cryptographic signature using some algorithm not yet implemented on the blockchain;
-- Run a complex query on a large database contained inside the machine specification.
+- Running a complex query on a large database contained inside the machine specification.

 ## Involved Parties